Home / Blog / The Secrets of Successful Product and Team Management: Tips for Tech Leaders

 Asynchronous Stand-ups

 One way to manage stand-ups in a remote team is to make them asynchronous.
 This allows everyone to participate without disrupting their day.
 A Slack standup channel is a great tool—team members can post their daily wins, tasks, and blockers, keeping everyone in the loop.
+You can also explore various Slack alternatives, the best of which are explored in an Attrock guide, if you’d rather use a different platform.

 Fixed, Flexible Schedules